 Roses?
 Rubies?
-If you want to show Mom some truly brilliant shades of red and pink for Mother’s Day, serve her some beets.
+If you want to show Mom some truly brilliant shades of red and pink for Mother’s Day, serve her a beautiful beet soup.
 That’s right, beets.

 Even though we live on a different coast from our mom, we know she’d love this brightly hued beet soup.
-It’s super-easy and super-tasty – simple enough for Dad to make with the kids – and since it’s served cold, you can simply store it in the fridge until it’s time for your big feast.
-To make this festive soup, we used the beautiful beets from our Melissa’s Produce organic delivery box.
-(And don’t worry, Shockingly Delicious – we didn’t waste the beet greens – we sauteed them and served them with pasta!)
+It’s super-easy and super-tasty – simple enough for Dad to make with the kids.
+And since it’s served cold, you can simply store it in the fridge until it’s time for your big feast.
+(Don’t worry, we didn’t waste the beet greens – we sauteed them and served them with pasta!)

-3. Let the beet mixture cool slightly, then puree in a food processor until smooth.
+Let the beet mixture cool slightly, then puree in a food processor (or using an immersion blender) until smooth.
 Add the yogurt and salt and continue processing until evenly pink.
 Chill soup until serving.
 Garnish with additional yogurt and rosemary if desired.
-Serves 4 to 6.

 This is actually one of our favorite kinds of soups – the kind that you process in a food processor or immersion blender.
 You’re not exactly sure what it’s going to look like when it’s all blended up.
 And then – ooooooh – the most beautiful color emerges.